guptakaran11/grasskode-website/content/post/travel/sea-cambodia-kampot.md

 	<em>Halt at Takeo</em>
 </p>

 The sunset was barely visible since the train was heading due west.
 The beautifully lit up sky over the paddy fields was a sight to behold.
-I did not know that the windows could be opened up so I contented myself by clicking it through the dirty windows.
+I did not know that the windows could be opened up so I contented myself by clicking the sunset through the dirty windows.

 <p class="postimg">
 	<img src="https://c5.staticflickr.com/9/8549/29423660100_9e2806d93b.jpg" alt="train-sunset">